overture-stack/website/markdown/documentation/arranger/installation/configuration/es.md

 # Using the Default Index Mapping

-The default index mapping, called `file_centric`, is a sample mapping used for cancer genomics, which represents genomic file metadata that can be searched in the ata portal.
-In arranger, the sample mapping is configured in the `index_config.json` file.
+The default index mapping, called `file_centric_1.0`, is a sample mapping used for cancer genomics, which represents genomic file metadata that can be searched in the data portal.
+In Arranger, the sample mapping is configured in the `index_config.json` file.
 The sample mapping can be examined [here](https://github.com/overture-stack/arranger/blob/2edf185835fa5e9c5db84a9567bce66d03355623/docker/elasticsearch/index_config.json).

 To use the default mapping, run the ES initialization script: